awsdocs/amazon-kendra-developer-guide/doc_source/API_ConfluenceSpaceConfiguration.md

 # ConfluenceSpaceConfiguration<a name="API_ConfluenceSpaceConfiguration"></a>

-Specifies the configuration for indexing Confluence spaces\.
+Configuration information for indexing Confluence spaces\.

 ## Contents<a name="API_ConfluenceSpaceConfiguration_Contents"></a>

  ** CrawlArchivedSpaces **   <a name="Kendra-Type-ConfluenceSpaceConfiguration-CrawlArchivedSpaces"></a>
-Specifies whether Amazon Kendra should index archived spaces\.
+ `TRUE` to index archived spaces\.
 Type: Boolean
 Required: No

  ** CrawlPersonalSpaces **   <a name="Kendra-Type-ConfluenceSpaceConfiguration-CrawlPersonalSpaces"></a>
-Specifies whether Amazon Kendra should index personal spaces\.
-Users can add restrictions to items in personal spaces\.
+ `TRUE` to index personal spaces\.
+You can add restrictions to items in personal spaces\.
 If personal spaces are indexed, queries without user context information may return restricted items from a personal space in their results\.
 For more information, see [Filtering on user context](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.
 Type: Boolean
 Required: No